modular/modular/KGEN/utils/vscode-mojo/README.md

 This executes the current Mojo file in a dedicated terminal that is reused only by subsequent runs of this very same file.

-### Debug Mojo File

-This debugs the current Mojo file without creating a new terminal.
-The stdin and stdout of the new process are managed by the debugger in the Debug Console.

-### Debug Mojo File in Terminal

-This launches the current Mojo file in a new terminal and attaches the debugger to it, without the debugger interfering with the stdin and stdout of the process.
-This terminal may be reused by subsequent invocations of this action, as the editor controls this behavior.

 ## Code Formatting